Holonomy perturbations of the Chern-Simons functional for lens spaces: Character varieties

 where $A$ and $B$ are the longitude and meridian of the boundary of the solid torus and $a$ and $b$ are loops in the boundary encircling the points $p_1$ and $p_2$, respectively.

-We now consider homomorphisms $\rho:\pi_1(S^1 \times D^2 - A_1) \rightarrow SU(2)$ that satisfy the requirements described in Definition \ref{def:R} for $R(S^1 \times D^2, A_1)$.
+We now consider homomorphisms $\rho:\pi_1(U_1 - A_1) \rightarrow SU(2)$ that satisfy the requirements described in Definition \ref{def:R} for $R(U_1, A_1)$.
 As usual, we use the same notation for generators of the fundamental group and their images under $\rho$; for example, we denote $\rho(A)$ by $A$.
-Given an arbitrary representative $\rho$ of a conjugacy class $[\rho] \in R(S^1 \times D^2, A_1)$, we will argue that we can always conjugate so as to obtain a unique representative of the form given in equations (\ref{eqn:R-a})--(\ref{eqn:R-B}).
-We first conjugate so that $a = b^{-1} = i\sigma_z$.
-We then rotate about the $z$-axis so that the coefficient of $i\sigma_y$ in $A$ is zero and the coefficient of $i\sigma_x$ in $A$ is nonnegative.
-We have thus obtained a representative of the form given in equations (\ref{eqn:R-a})--(\ref{eqn:R-B}), and it is clear from these equations that such a representative is unique. \end{proof}
+Given an arbitrary representative of a conjugacy class $[\rho] \in R(U_1, A_1)$, we will argue that we can always conjugate so as to obtain a representative of the form